anis/vagrant-lamp/README.md

 $ git clone https://github.com/anis/vagrant-web.git
 ```

+Create a configuration file for Puppet provisioning.
+For a basic installation, just create a file `puppet/manifests/config.pp` copied from `puppet/manifests/config.pp.dist`.

-Gently wake your guest up:
+Now you can gently wake your guest up:

 ```sh
 $ vagrant up